Slated profiles are divided into two main types - projects and people. Each project has an overall Project Score, and each person has a Member Score.

 - For example, if you have a 50 score in producing TV, and a 20 in producing films, the 50 score would be displayed.

-Festival and award nominations and wins are automatically factored into Personal Scores.
+Festival and award nominations and wins are automatically factored into Member Scores.

 - This means your Slated score, as well as all other members’ scores you see on Slated, have already factored in awards and festival wins.

 - View a list of qualifying awards, markets, and festivals.

 Companies you work for or have worked for in the past also contribute to your score, so be sure to list them in the Work History on your profile.